Joel-Andrs/latent-class-cthmm/README.md

 The procedure the two programs are designed for.
 Steps 1 and 4 are the programs in this repository; steps 2 and 3 are R code held outside it.

 1. **Fit Phase 1** on the trial source.
-The exploratory runs used the monthly-dosing arm, two years of four-weekly visits, three classes, and asymmetric initial values (slow / moderate / fast classes) to encourage separation.
+The exploratory runs used the as-needed (PRN) arm — the regimen closest to routine care, under a cohort definition with no informative drop-out — two years of monthly visits, three classes, and asymmetric initial values (slow / moderate / fast classes) to encourage separation.
 2. **Align class labels.** Chains and iterations may permute the classes.
 The pipeline picks the maximum-a-posteriori draw as pivot and, for each draw, chooses the permutation of classes that minimises the squared distance of `beta_fluid` to the pivot (pivotal reordering).
 The same permutation is applied to `pi_init` and `theta_class`.
 Convergence diagnostics (R-hat, bulk ESS) are computed on the aligned draws.
 The age effects need no alignment because they are shared across classes.
 3. **Reduce to priors.** Elementwise means and standard deviations of the aligned `beta_fluid` and of `gamma_age_fluid` become independent normal priors.
 The mean of each class's `pi_init` is scaled by a fixed pseudo-count of 10 to give Dirichlet parameters.
 4. **Fit Phase 2** on the routine-care source with those priors.
 Class prevalence, reading error and the drop-out process are estimated afresh, without transfer.